History of the Jews in the Ottoman Empire: Classical Ottoman period (1300–1600)

 During the Classical Ottoman period, the Jews, together with most other communities of the empire, enjoyed a certain level of prosperity.
 Compared with other Ottoman subjects, they were the predominant power in commerce and trade as well as diplomacy and other high offices.
 In the 16th century especially, the Jews rose to prominence under the millets, the apogee of Jewish influence could arguable be the appointment of Joseph Nasi to Sanjak-bey (governor, a rank usually only bestowed upon Muslims) of the island of Naxos.
-Also in the first half of the 17th century the Jews were distinct in winning Tax farms, Haim Gerber describes it as: "My impression is that no pressure existed, that it was merely performαnce that counted."
+Also in the first half of the 17th century the Jews were distinct in winning tax farms, Haim Gerber describes it as: "My impression is that no pressure existed, that it was merely performance that counted."

 An additional problem was the lack of unity among the Jews themselves.
 They had come to the Ottoman Empire from many lands, bringing with them their own customs and opinions, to which they clung tenaciously, and had founded separate congregations.
-Another tremendous upheaval was caused when Sabbatai Zevi proclaimed to be the Messiah.
+Another tremendous upheaval was caused when Sabbatai Zevi proclaimed himself to be the Messiah.
 He was eventually caught by the Ottoman authorities and when given the choice between death and conversion, he opted for the latter.
-His remaining disciples converted to Islam too.
+His remaining disciples also converted to Islam.
 Their descendants are today known as Donmeh.

 Resettlement of the Romaniotes

-The first major event in Jewish history under Turkish rule took place after the Empire gained control over Constantinople.
-After Sultan Mehmed II's Conquest of Constantinople he found the city in a state of disarray.
-After suffering many sieges, a devastating conquest by Catholic Crusaders in 1204 and even a case of the Black Death in 1347, the city was a shadow of its former glory.
+The first major event in Jewish history under Ottoman rule took place after the Empire gained control over Constantinople.
+After Sultan Mehmed II's conquest of Constantinople, he found the city in a state of disarray.
+After suffering many sieges, a devastating conquest by Catholic Crusaders in 1204, and the outbreak of the Black Death in 1347, the city was a shadow of its former glory.
 As Mehmed wanted the city as his new capital, he decreed the rebuilding of the city.
 And in order to revivify Constantinople he ordered that Muslims, Christians and Jews from all over his empire be resettled in the new capital.
 Within months most of the Empire's Romaniote Jews, from the Balkans and Anatolia, were concentrated in Constantinople, where they made up 10% of the city's population.
 But at the same time the forced resettlement, though not intended as an anti-Jewish measure, was perceived as an "expulsion" by the Jews.
 Despite this interpretation however, the Romaniotes would be the most influential community in the Empire for several decades, until that position would be lost to a wave of new Jewish arrivals.